 Year 7 entry September 2021

-Parents of pupils allocated a place at Westcliff High School for Girls will receive a welcome pack from the school within a few weeks following National Offer Day (Monday, 1st March 2021).
+Parents of pupils allocated a place at Westcliff High School for Girls have received a welcome pack from the school following National Offer Day (Monday, 1st March 2021).

 Westcliff High School for Girls is unable to deal with queries relating to our waiting list for school places in Year 7 for September 2021.
 Parents should contact the Local Authority where they live: